justinlubin/cobbler/README.md

 from the previous step.
 The last file contains the results of the NumPy performance evaluation.

+Because the NumPy performance evaluation involved us manually modifying programs to operate on different data sizes (Section 8.4.1 of the paper), we include those fixed inputs and outputs in `evaluation/input/manually_modified_numpy`;
+thus, the results of the NumPy performance evaluation (`numpy_perf_eval.tsv`) do _not_ depend on the results from the synthesis evaluation (`elm_test.tsv` and `python_test.tsv`).

 We also provide the results of running this step on our machine ahead of time in the provided `<CACHE_DIR>/output/data/` directory, which you can also copy into the corresponding `evaluation/output/data/` directory, if desired (this will